jyopablo/AboutJuanPabloGonzalez/README.md

 # AboutJuanPabloGonzalez
-Portafoliio of the different projects that have been developed individually, and all the technolgies in which i have developed.
+Portafolio of the different projects that have been developed individually, and all the technolgies in which i have developed.